ericlc/trackdb/README.md

 ### Track SQL File

 Trackdb uses SQL comments to capture the properties of execution.
+The filename does not have any restrictions.

 Track example:
 - --track:01 (V)
 - --track:02 (R)

-Filename: R02_create_proc.sql
+Filename: changesv01.sql

 #### Example